 In most cases, you will be expected to add these resistors yourself, but some devices, typically those that operate at 3.3V, include them in order to be compatible with devices supplying 5V.
 Remember, you only need a pair of pull-up resistors per bus, so it may be necessary to remove pull-up resistors attached to other devices on the bus.
 Though the imp has internal pull-up resistors of its own, these are too weak to be useful for I²C and so they are automatically disabled when its pins are set to handle I²C signals.

-The I²C bus separates devices into ‘masters’ and ‘slaves’.
-Only one device can send out timing pulses on the SCL line at a time, and that’s the one chosen to be the master device.
-All the others synchronize their timings to the master, and are thus considered slaves.
-The master — typically the imp — and its slaves can all transmit and receive data, but only the master can tell the slave when to transmit data back.
+The I²C bus separates devices into ‘controllers’ and ‘peripherals’.
+Only one device can send out timing pulses on the SCL line at a time, and that’s the one chosen to be the controller.
+All the others synchronize their timings to the controller, and are thus considered peripherals.
+The controller — typically the imp — and its peripherals can all transmit and receive data, but only the controller can tell a peripheral when to transmit data back.

 In order for one I²C device to communicate with another on a one-to-one basis, both devices need to be uniquely identifiable.
 This identity is the device’s I²C address.
 I²C addresses are usually 7-bit numbers, so a bus can comprise up to 127 devices in all.
-A byte comprises eight bits, of course, and so the extra bit is used to indicate whether the signal is being sent by the master to the slave — a ‘write’ — or in the other direction — a ‘read’.
+A byte comprises eight bits; the extra bit is used to indicate whether the signal is being sent by the controller to the peripheral — a ‘write’ — or in the other direction — a ‘read’.
 This eighth bit is actually bit zero in the address byte sent out onto the bus.
 The 7-bit address is placed in bits one through seven of the address byte.

 local sevenBitAddress = 0x39; local eightBitAddress = sevenBitAddress << 1;